 - removing sticky nasal fluids with a bulb syringe and saline drops - using a cool-mist vaporiser to keep the air moist, help break up mucus and make breathing easier - giving your baby fluids in small amounts, frequently throughout the day - using non-aspirin fever-reducers such as acetaminophen/paracetamol or ibuprofen (if your baby is older than six months) → always seek the advice of your doctor before giving medication to your baby!

 Babies with more serious cases of RSV infection may need to go to a hospital.
-Their treatment may include: - administering intravenous fluids (to stay hydrated for instance) - administering medications to open their airways - providing oxygen - sometimes support of breathing with air or oxygen via mask, prongs or nasal cannula is needed - mechanical ventilation if your baby is too weak to breath on their own There is currently no RSV prevention or treatment option available for all infants, including those born full-term and healthy.
-Of course, you can help avoid RSV infection by following good hygiene.
+Their treatment may include:

+- administering intravenous fluids (to stay hydrated for instance) - administering medications to open their airways - providing oxygen - sometimes support of breathing with air or oxygen via mask, prongs or nasal cannula is needed - mechanical ventilation if your baby is too weak to breath on their own

+There is currently no effective curative treatment approved or recommended for RSV infection.

 2.7.
 When should you see the doctor or take your baby to hospital?

-Some RSV symptoms may indicate that your child has a severe form of the disease. good to know You should call your baby's doctor if you notice any of the following: - Your baby makes a whistling or wheezing noise when breathing - Your baby is unusually upset - Your baby appears unusually quiet - Your baby seems to have trouble breathing or you notice irregularities in your baby's breath - Your baby refuses to breastfeed or bottle-feed - Your baby shows signs of dehydration (e.g. a lack of tears when crying, little or no urine in their nappy for at least six hours, and cool, dry skin) → If your baby is very tired, breathes rapidly, or has a blue tint to their lips or fingernails, call the emergency number or go to the emergency room immediately!
+Some RSV symptoms may indicate that your child has a severe form of the disease.

+You should call your baby's doctor if you notice any of the following:

+- Your baby makes a whistling or wheezing noise when breathing - Your baby is unusually upset - Your baby appears unusually quiet - Your baby seems to have trouble breathing or you notice irregularities in your baby's breath - Your baby refuses to breastfeed or bottle-feed - Your baby shows signs of dehydration (e.g. a lack of tears when crying, little or no urine in their nappy for at least six hours, and cool, dry skin) - → If your baby is very tired, breathes rapidly, or has a blue tint to their lips or fingernails, call the emergency number or go to the emergency room immediately!

 The younger the baby, the higher the risk for severe disease and the more difficult it may be to recognise the symptoms, especially during the first months of life.
 Therefore, in your baby's first year of life, ask advice from your doctor immediately if you observe any of the above-mentioned symptoms or behaviour resembling these symptoms.
 No one will think you are overreacting or asking unnecessary questions.
-When it comes to your baby's health, it is better to ask early, rather than late.
+When it comes to your baby's health, it is better to ask early rather than late.

+Professor Luc Zimmermann,

+Senior Medical Director at EFCNI,

+Professor of Paediatrics and

+Neonatology at Maastricht UMC+,

+the Netherlands

-Professor Luc Zimmermann, Senior Medical Director at EFCNI, Professor of Paediatrics and Neonatology at Maastricht UMC+, the Netherlands " The controversy with RSV infection is that it is not very well known and parents usually haven't heard of this infection even though it is so widespread and can sometimes be very serious.
+The controversy with RSV infection is that it is not very well known and parents usually haven't heard of this infection even though it is so widespread and can sometimes be very serious.
 An RSV infection usually starts with a runny nose and very often it stays at that.
 However, in more severe cases, after a few days, the baby gets short of breath, with wheezy respirations, and stops feeding well.
 My experience shows me that parents often have a very good sense that something is wrong with the baby and that they should contact a doctor.
 My advice to all parents is to please follow this instinct and don't hesitate to consult an expert before problems get worse.

-How can you protect your baby from RSV Since there is currently no treatment for RSV infection, preventative measures are even more important to protect your baby from a severe course of disease and potential long-term lung health issues.
+How can you protect your baby from RSV

+Since there is currently no treatment for RSV infection, preventative measures are even more important to protect your baby from a severe course of disease and potential long-term lung health issues.